AlfioEmanueleFresta/practical-xss/worksheet.rst

 some security vulnerabilities, including those explained in this worksheet.

 The first step is to familiarise with the website.
-You can create an accout using the "Register" link at the top of the page.
+You can create an account using the "Register" link at the top of the page.
 The website allows users to login, view articles, comment them and